metasepi/metasepi-website/en/posts/2013-12-23-ml_guide_to_ats.md

 ---
-title: "ML programmer's guide to ATS" translated into Japanese
+title: "ML programmer's guide to ATS translated into Japanese"
 description: Let's use the other language of Haskell for Snatch-deriven development!
 tags: ats, translation
 ---